bryanl1/bugfixhound/README.md

     - Log in with different user accesslevels : username:admin and pw:123,
     or username:user and pw:123
-You can rename default_bughound.db to bughound.db to use the database with just the two initial users.

 ## About
 This web app is constructed using the FastAPI framework on the backend, which uses python to create fast web apps.
-It uses SQLite3 which is a fast ORM SQL database held on the drive For the frontend it uses some html, jquery and bootstrap components.
+It uses SQLite3 which is a fast ORM SQL database held on the drive.
+For the frontend it uses some html, jquery and Bootstrap components.